openstack/kolla-ansible/doc/quickstart.rst

     mount --make-shared /run
     mount --make-shared /var/lib/nova/mnt

-If /var/lib/nova/mnt is not present, can do below work around.
+If /var/lib/nova/mnt is not present, do the workaround below.

 ::